netdata/netdata/docs/Running-behind-haproxy.md

   user admin password passwordhere groups is-admin
 ```

-A hashed password can be used but using the `mkpassword` utility.
+You can create a hashed password using the `mkpassword` utility.

 ```
 $ printf "passwordhere" | mkpasswd --stdin --method=sha-256